 - For larger items we can arrange for a courier to come and collect the product you wish to return and will discuss collection charges with you at the time.

 How long will it take to receive a refund from returned products?

 We will refund the price of the item to the purchaser or exchange it as soon as it is received by us.
 This will usually reach the account within 7 working days.
 Timing will however depend on the speed with which your credit/debit card company process the credit.
 A refund of the delivery charges will be given in the instance of incorrect, damaged or faulty goods.

 When a product is faulty or damaged we will refund your original delivery charge.
 Where unwanted goods are being returned, the original delivery charge will not be refunded.

 For further information about your statutory rights contact your local authority Trading Standards Department or Citizens' Advice Bureau.

-When we use your personal information, we are regulated under the General Data Protection Regulation which applies across the European Union (including the United Kingdom) and we are responsible as the ‘controller’ of your personal information under those laws.
+When we use your personal information, we are regulated under the UK's Data Protection Act (2018) and the General Data Protection Regulation (GDPR) which applies across the European Union (including the United Kingdom) and we are responsible as the ‘controller’ of your personal information under those laws.

 These are the key principles of the GDPR regulation by which we are bound:

 - Customers must have given consent to processing of personal data.

 - Processing of customer data must be limited to the specific purpose.